OzturkVedat/IoT_RoomMetricsTracker_esp8266/README.md

   ├── arduino_secrets.h           => header file for credentials
   ├── sketch.json                 => JSON file for Cloud
-  └── thingProperties.h           => header file for binding the Cloud service to the main code IotProj_circuit.png         => image of the circuit diagram IotProj.fzz                 => Fritzing file of circuit (if you want to edit the circuit on Fritzing software) README.md                   => this file sensors.jpg                 => image of the actual circuit
+  └── thingProperties.h           => header file for binding the Cloud service to the main code IotProj.fzz                 => Fritzing file of circuit (if you want to edit the circuit on Fritzing software) README.md                   => this file
 ```

 ## Materials you need for this project